traversable-dale/activity-tracker/README.md

 - Check that you built with Python 3.11 (not 3.14)
 - Verify all dependencies are installed
 - Try running the Python script directly to see error messages

-**Missing icon**
-- Make sure the icon file exists at the path specified in `setup.py`
-- Or remove the `'iconfile'` line to use the default Python icon

 **Data folder not found**
 - The app creates `activity_data/` relative to where it's located